Wining & Dining

 Rea Irvin paid a visit to the diner in this full-page cartoon…

-…and another full-pager from Peter Arno, who looked in on an intimate moment…
+…and another full-page cartoon from Peter Arno, who looked in on an intimate moment…

 Next Time: The Wickersham Sham…